Al Edwards (American football)

 Al Edwards (born May 18, 1967) is an American former professional football player who was a wide receiver for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Northwestern State Demons and was selected 292nd overall in the 11th round of the 1990 NFL Draft by the Bills.

+Edwards was also an All-American sprinter for the Northwestern State Demons track and field team.